 - red pepper flakes (optional)

-Place your steaks in a resealable plastic bag.
+Place the flap steaks in a resealable plastic bag.
 Whisk the marinade ingredients in a bowl, and pour the mixture over the steaks.
 Seal the bag, work the marinade around, and place it into your refrigerator for 6-12 hours.

 - Remove steaks from the marinade and place them onto the grill.
 Carefully pour any leftover marinade over the top of the steaks.
-If you find this task too messy, you can spoon or brush on the marinade instead.
+If you find this task too messy, spoon or brush on the marinade instead.

-- Grill steaks for roughly 12-15 minutes, turning two or three times during the cooking process.
+- Grill steaks for roughly 12-15 minutes, turning 2-3 times during cooking.
 We recommend cooking sirloin flap steak to medium-rare or medium doneness.
 It’s naturally chewy, so rare will not produce the best results.
 Read our Steak Temperature Guide to help you determine when to pull your steak.

 Slicing and serving: